ForgeRock/forgeops-init/README.md

 The directory structure is `/{version}/{config}/{component}/*`

 **version** refers to the product release version.
 Currently 6.0 or 6.5.
 **config** is a name given to that particular sample of configuration.
+This can have multiple directory levels.
 **component** refers to product name, one of am/ds/ig/idm.

 Basic product configuration, as referenced in the get started guides, can be found under `/{version}/default/{component}/*`: